-More important, inside the feature of the unusual meaning of "son," it can be easily found that the seven words for the seven "son"s in the pre-China document can correctly match up with the five sons in one, prophesied in Isaiah 9:6-7.
-In other words, all meaning of seven words used for the seven sons can be used in Isaiah 9:6-7 for one unique son, they are: Government, Wonderful, Counselor, Mighty, God, Everlasting, heavenly Father, Prince, Peace, greatness, no-end, kingdom, justice, righteousness, forever, Almighty.
+More important, inside the feature of the unusual meaning of "son," it can be easily found that the seven words for the seven "sons" in the pre-China document can correctly match up with the five sons in one, prophesied in Isaiah 9:6-7.
+In other words, all the meanings of the seven words used for the seven sons can be found in Isaiah 9:6-7 for the one unique son, they are: Government, Wonderful, Counselor, Mighty, God, Everlasting, heavenly Father, Prince, Peace, greatness, no-end, kingdom, justice, righteousness, forever, and Almighty.
 (See Table 10).
 This is the most critical discovery for the possible Chinese sonship contextualization.
-It is through this inter-cultural connecting point that the paper can assert that the unusual "son" used in pre-China documents is the same unusual unique "son" in the Bible—the seven different sons in pre-China documents are indeed one person pointing to Jesus Christ manifested in the Gospel.
+It is through this inter-cultural connecting point that the paper can assert that the unusual "son" used in pre-China documents is the same unusual unique "son" in the Bible—the seven different sons in pre-China documents are indeed one person pointing to Jesus Christ manifested in the gospel.

 However, the pre-Qin documents were written before 221 BC.
-If Zi refers to Jesus Christ, it will raise several questions: 1) Is the pre-Qin documents the prophecy?
+If Zi refers to Jesus Christ, it will raise several questions: 1) Is the pre-Qin documents prophecy?
 Does pre-China scripture belong to the prophetic literature?
-2) Where does the prophecy come, and who are the prophets in pre-China?
+2) Where does the prophecy come from, and who are the prophets in pre-China?

 VI.
 Theory Construction

-The contextualization asserts that the unusual seven sons in pre-China are indeed one person pointing to the advent of Jesus Christ.
+The contextualization asserts that the unusual seven sons in pre-China are indeed embodied in one person and point to the advent of Jesus Christ.
 However, the pre-Qin documents were written before 221 BC.
-If Zi refers to Jesus Christ, it will raise several questions: 1) Is the pre-Qin documents the prophecy?
+If Zi refers to Jesus Christ, it will raise several questions: 1) Is the pre-Qin documents prophecy?
 Does pre-China scripture belong to the prophetic literature?
-2) Where does the prophecy come, and who are the prophets in pre-China?
+2) Where does the prophecy come from, and who are the prophets in pre-China?

-If seven "son"s in pre-China documents refer to Jesus Christ, then, is pre-China scripture the prophetic literature?
-From a traditional division of the Hebrew Bible canonical perspective, "prophetic literature is literature that attests to or grows out of (i.e., is generated by) the activity of Israel's prophets."[72]
-From this perspective, pre-China documents cannot be qualified for the prophetic literature.
+If seven "sons" in pre-China documents refer to Jesus Christ, then, is pre-China scripture prophetic literature?
+From a canonical perspective of the traditional division of the Hebrew Bible, "prophetic literature is literature that attests to or grows out of (i.e., is generated by) the activity of Israel's prophets."[72]
+From this perspective, pre-China documents cannot be qualified as prophetic literature.

-First of all, it is not because that the Chinese language is a foreign language, but because that archaic Chinese language has an innate defect that it has no tense grammatical format for a verb to express past, present or future explicitly, and has no article for a noun to specify who, which, what and where precisely.
-For example, in Table-11.
-Fu-Zi 父子 may have dozens of meanings.
+First of all, it is not because the Chinese language is a foreign language, but because the archaic Chinese language has an innate defect that it has no grammatical tense grammatical format for a verb to express past, present or future explicitly, and has no article for a noun to specify who, which, what and where precisely.
+For example, in Table-11, Fu-Zi 父子 may have dozens of meanings.
 It could mean the/a son of the/a father and or the/a fatherly son.
 The "father" and "son" could refer to a/the heavenly Father and a/the Son.
 But Chinese tradition interprets it as father and son without any article.

 Another example, in words, Zi-Yue (子曰 Son-Speak), the verb "speak" can be interpreted in any tense with single or plural, like, "said," "says," "will say," and so on.
 Being together with article-free for a noun, "Son-Speak" can be interpreted in dozens of ways.
-This is one of factor that causes pre-China scripture obscure.
+This is one of factors that causes pre-China scripture to be considered obscure.

-Chinese people are customized to such kind obscure expression and thinking.
+Chinese people are accustomed to such kind of obscure expression and thinking.
 Such a kind of obscure language and worldview cannot attest to the activity of Israel's prophets, never to mention growing out of it.
 Second, ambiguity can lead to inaccuracy.
-Although pre-China scripture does not belong to prophecy literature, through the hindsight, at least, five critical messages can be drawn out from it.
+Although pre-China scripture does not belong to prophetic literature, through the hindsight, at least, five critical messages can be drawn out from it.